 Spreadsheets?
 You’re lucky.
 The way computing power has progressed, most machines will process basic spreadsheets and their data with ease.
 Indeed most will even handle big data heavy ones, although if the machines are going to be crunching through vast quantities of data or running complex queries locally, you might want to ensure that you have at least 8GB of RAM and a minimum of an i3 processor.

 Just remember if being able to view the maximum number of columns at once is the objective, you’ll want one with a Full HD (1920 x 1080) resolution as a minimum.

-Depending on the nature of your work and the applications you use, an intel i3 processor should really be your starting point, opting for and i7 for activities such as professional video editing or CAD design
+Depending on the nature of your work and the applications you use, an Intel i3 processor should really be your starting point, opting for an i7 for activities such as professional video editing or CAD design.

 RAM options will vary which media work you’re up to, but 8GB should be a minimum.